 * See Dick Isherwood's account of the climb in AJ 1969.

 This Guardian article gives more information about the Nobel prize for physics winners.

 Mike Kosterlitz & Oliver Spence on the Yellow Edge on the Tre Cime di Lavaredo (Photo Glyn Hughes)

-The Alpine Club has commenced a partnership with the Association of British Members of the Swiss Alpine Club (ABMSAC) to own and manage the George Starkey Hut in Patterdale, in the Lake District.
+Since 2016 the Alpine Club has a partnership with the Association of British Members of the Swiss Alpine Club (ABMSAC) to lease and manage the George Starkey Hut in Patterdale, in the Lake District.
 We held a consultation of the AC membership before taking this on, and there was strong support, so we're pleased to say that the hut is now available for members to use.

 There has been a fair bit of refurbishment of the hut amenities recently and more is planned, so if you remember it only from years past it would be worth another visit.
 8 beds are reserved for members and guests of the AC and ABMSAC on a first-booked, first-in basis.
 Given the combined numbers in our clubs it is essential to confirm availability each time before travelling, and regular users can apply for their own key.
 The remaining 20 beds may be booked by our clubs, or by other clubs or groups, and the availability for club booking is shown on the online calendar.
 In addition to the members area, individual AC members can book half the hut (10 beds), if available, via the Group booking system.
 Of course weekends get booked up but week days are often available.
-Charges:- Members pay £6.00, guests £11.00 per night.
+Charges:- Members pay £7.00 from the 1st January 2020, guests £13.00 per night.